YiXXin/MonoDepth/README.md

 conda install pytorch torchvision cudatoolkit=11.1 -c pytorch -c nvidia pip install -r requirements.txt
 ```
 Our experiments has been done with PyTorch 1.9.0, CUDA 11.2, Python 3.8.5 and Ubuntu 18.04.
-We use 4 NVIDIA RTX 3090 GPUs for training, but you can still run our code with GPUs which have smaller memory by reducing the batch_size.
-A simpel visualziation can be done by GPUs with 3GB of memory use or CPU only is also functional.
+We use 1 NVIDIA RTX 3090 GPU for training.

 ## Simple Prediction

-pwd: /remote-home/share/KITTI/KITTI_fengyi/
 You can simply visualize the depth estimation results on some images from KITTI with:

 ```shell